vivekshete147-dotcom/Excel-Retail-BI-Dashboard/Readme.md

 12. Profit drivers: Bundled orders (multi-product) yield higher AOV and lower return rates compared to single-product purchases.

-# Learned things from the project
+# Learnt things from the project

 - I applied Power Query to clean, transform, and merge raw retail data, ensuring it was ready for analysis.